Would you say your current self service support is a source of customer satisfaction?

 What Is Customer Self Service?

-When executed well, it does play a role in case deflection, but the two shouldn’t be confused.
+When executed well, your self service option does play a role in case deflection, but the two shouldn’t be confused.
 Self service and case deflection have two very different aims.

 You’ve seen the memes about how younger generations hate phone calls.
 But when choosing between AI-powered chat or waiting on hold for a human, most would choose the former.
 DIY digital customer service benefits all customers and shouldn’t be limited to brands geared toward younger demographics.